vahempio/workadventure/README.md

 - `A` reccord type from your elasticIP to your domain `foo.bar.com`
 - `CNAME` reccord type form the wildcard `*.foo.bar.com` to `foo.bar.com`

-Of couse, you are free to have another setup here, according to the docker-compose configuration, this is only the minimal example here.
+Of course, you are free to have another setup here, according to the docker-compose configuration, this is only the minimal example.

 ### Deploy & configure the server
 On your server: